-Detangle hair, tame frizz and restore shine.
-Rose, hip, argan, and coconut oil smells delicious, and added vitamin E helps your hair restore its natural health.
+Detangle hair, tame frizz, and restore shine.
+Rose, hip, argan, and coconut oil smell delicious, and added vitamin E helps your hair restore its natural health.

 This conditioner from As I am is designed to stimulate the scalp and hair shaft.